 How to File the T3 Slip on Your Tax Return

-Accurate reporting of your T3 slip Canada involves several steps:
+Accurate reporting of your T3 slip in Canada involves several steps:

 Collect all T3 slips issued to you during the tax year.
 You may receive more than one if you hold investments in multiple trusts.